Isabel Sandoval: Short Films and TV Shows

-Styles and themes
+Influences and themes

-Influences

 Sandoval was inspired by films that depict impossible love relationships.
 She has stated that she enjoyed watching Hong Kong filmmaker Wong Kar-wai's film, In the Mood for Love (2000), for its style and profound melancholy.
 Its concept of emotional destination was a profound theme that influenced her.
 She sought to express illicit emotions that were distinctive, singular, and complex as she had not seen in films before.
+Sandoval consistently explores the themes of marginalization and the intersectionality between complex identities and socio-political issues.
+As she progresses as a filmmaker, she realizes that she is more inclined to use this medium to shed light on the female experience.
+In her interview with Vogue Philippines, she stated, "I'm drawn to women protagonists that are disempowered in some way [...] who in the bigger picture, might seem powerless but in their realm, with their relationships, they try to assert themselves somehow as a way to hold on to their dignity."

-She was mentored by Ava DuVernay in developing the styles of work.
-Other films which she has cited as influencing her were: Ali: Fear Eats the Soul (1974) by director Rainer Werner Fassbinder, News from Home (1977) by Chantal Akerman, and Klute (1971) by Alan J. Pakula.
+In 2020, Ava DuVernay's ARRAY, acquired Lingua Franca and led to its streaming on Netflix and screening in selected theaters. in developing the styles of work.
+Other films which she has cited as influencing her were: Ali: Fear Eats the Soul (1974) by the director Rainer Werner Fassbinder, News from Home (1977) by Chantal Akerman, and Klute (1971) by Alan J. Pakula.